Financial, Billing and Insurance Information

 We also accept these Medicare Advantage plans in 2016:

-- Community Health First (aka Community Health Plan of Washington) (HMO) (you must live in Whatcom County)
+- Community Health First (Community Health Plan of WA) [HMO] (You must live in Whatcom County to purchase)

-- Humana (HMO) (your Primary Care Physician must practice in Snohomish County)
+- Humana Gold [HMO] (Your Primary Care Physician must practice in Snohomish County)

-- Regence (PPO) (you must live in Snohomish County)
+- Regence MedAdvantage [PPO] (You must live in Snohomish or Island County to purchase)

 Skagit Valley Hospital and Skagit Regional Clinics accept a wide variety of Medicare insurance plans and our multi-specialty clinic with over 100 providers in eight locations has openings for new Medicare patients as well.
 We accept all Medicare Supplements, all company-sponsored Medicare plans that are provided by a patient’s current or former employer, as well as a variety of Medicare Advantage plans.